Counting Calories versus Counting Hormones

 3 oz of chicken

 Each individual food is treated by, and influences, hormones in a completely different way.
-However, the bagel, for example, causes the fat-making hormone, insulin, to spike.
+However, the bagel, for example, causes the fat-making hormone, Fat Storing Hormone, to spike.
 Whereas the chicken will trigger a fat-burning hormone called “glucagon”, but only if the quantity of chicken is under a certain amount.
-Excess protein will trigger insulin.
-Fat, on the other hand, does not trigger either insulin or glucagon.
+Excess protein will trigger Fat Storing Hormone.
+Fat, on the other hand, does not trigger either Fat Storing Hormone or glucagon.

 As a side note, there are two types of dietary fat that will help you to burn fat because they turn into energy quickly AND do not stress the gallbladder like other fats do—coconut butter and flax oil.
 I cook with coconut butter and I consume flax oil daily (1 teaspoon).